depressed-pho/quick-mining/README.md

-* **Time budget for quick-mining in milliseconds per tick**: Setting this to high values may speed up the process of quick-mining, but can cause server lags.
+* **Time budget for quick-mining in milliseconds per tick**: Setting this to high values may speed up the process of quick-mining, but can cause severe server lags.
 MCBE addons are single-threaded, that is, addon scripts run on the same thread that ticks the server.
-This means addons cannot spend too much time in each game tick, so this addon measures the time it's taking and reschedules its work on the next tick if it's going to take longer than this value.
+This means addons cannot spend too much time in each game tick, so this addon measures the time it's taking and reschedules its remaining work for the next tick if it's going to take longer than this value.
 It is not recommended to change this value unless you know what you are doing.
 * **Maximum horizontal distance for blocks to quick-mine**, **Maximum vertical distance for blocks to quick-mine**: The range of blocks to be quick-mined is limited by these values.
-Setting them to higher values would allow players to cause a great destruction.
+Setting them to higher values would allow players to cause a massive destruction.

 # Known issues